abdul2906/sysconf/README.md

 git submodule set-url -- secrets <ssh uri to your repository>
 ```

+4. Fetch your keys.txt.

+This step is very important, without it your system wont be able to boot.
+Make sure to place it in the root of
+the `secrets/` directory.

-4. Adjust the configuration to your needs.
+5. Adjust the configuration to your needs.

 Information about how the configuation is structured is available in the WIP section.

-5. Run the installation script
+6. Run the installation script
 ```sh
 ./install.sh --host <your host> --device <the device to install NixOS on>
 ```